Frequently Asked Questions about Los Angeles

 Do I need a car in Los Angeles?

 Yes, probably more than in any other US city.
 Having a car makes getting around in LA much easier.
 Distances between districts of the city are long and an underdeveloped public transport system can take hours for longer commutes.
 People in LA are infamous for driving even short distances.
 Public transport is not extensive in Los Angeles.
-A metro rail and subway are both in use but they don't go to all districts.

 Do I need to know Spanish?

 Hispanic and non-Hispanic populations are almost equally represented in LA's population.
 There are many neighbourhoods that are primarily Spanish speaking, but overall it is not necessary to speak Spanish.
-That said, it can still be a big help in forging connections and a good way for expats to meet new people.
+That said, it can still be a big help in forging connections and is a great way for expats to meet new people.

 How bad is the commute?